thobelacs/Contribute-to-OMP-Public-Repos/README.md

   * Add your GitHub username individually to the list of authorized contributors, or
   * Add your corporate email domain, which authorizes anyone who has that email in their GitHub account, or
   * Add a corporate GitHub Organization, where any member of the org is covered by the CLA.
-1. Once this is done, you'll need to click the *Details* link in the PR (again) and click a button that acknowledges you want to be covered by the company.
-1. Wait a little while for the check to re-run.

-At this point, your PRs will no longer be blocked by EasyCLA on any OMP repo.

 ### Best practices

 * Ask the CLA Manager to add the corporate email domain to the list of authorized contributors, or ask them to add your corporate GitHub organization.
 This is much easier than adding contributors individually.